interactivereport/scRNAsequest/README.md

 We provide a demo dataset under the `demo` directory.
 This demo uses two snRNA-seq data from [GSE185538](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE185538) to run through the main steps, including QC, data integration ([SCTransform](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1), then [Harmony](https://www.nature.com/articles/s41592-019-0619-0)), [Seurat reference mapping](), and evaluation of integration ([kBET](https://www.nature.com/articles/s41592-018-0254-1) and [silhouette](https://ieeexplore.ieee.org/document/9260048)).
 To save time, the differential expression analysis won't be performed, and the DEGinfo.csv file is empty.

 This demo run contains two downsampled snRNA-seq data from the original study, and will take ~15-20 minutes to finish.
-Please note that to speed up the run, I used a stringent QC cutoff which eliminated many cells.
+Please note that to speed up the run, I used stringent QC cutoffs which eliminated many cells.

 ### 2.1 Demo run for Conda

-Necessady files to run this demo have been prepared under the `demo` directory.
+Necessary files to run this demo have been prepared under the `demo` directory.

 Continued from section 1.1, we assume that the pipeline was installed in: ~/scRNASequest.